RicardoFrank/UC-Berkeley-W205-Project/python/README.md

 This will add all of the datascience@berkeley tweets to the corpus of harassing tweets.
-Once this corpus is loaded, tweets similar to it will be marked as harassing and added to our block list.
+Once this corpus is loaded, tweets similar to it will be marked as harassing and added to the `creds.py` user's block list.

 # To test the model interactively

-Stop both the tweet injector and the classifer via ctl-C.
+Stop the classifer via ctl-C, then restart it:

-Then, restart the classifier in the

     $ python classifer/server.py

-The classifier has no history across process invocations, so this will erase its corpus.
+The classifier has no history across process invocations, so restarting it will erase its corpus.

 Now, inject a single user's tweets into the tweet stream:

     $ python frontends/add-harasser.py closemindedjerk --topic tweets

 Note the `--topic` switch.
-That causes add-harasser to put @closemindedjerk's tweets into the kafka use in which the Spark streaming jobs expects to receive tweets to check for harassment.
+That causes `add-harasser` to put @closemindedjerk's tweets into the kafka topic from which the Spark streaming job expects to receive tweets to check for harassment.

-Check the output in the 3rd window.
-You'll see lines showing none of the tweets as being harassment.
+Check the output in the 2nd window.
+None of closemindedjerk's tweets were judged to be harassing.

-Now, add @closemindedjerk's tweets as harassment:
+Now, add @closemindedjerk's tweets as harassment.
+In the first window, do:

     $ python frontends/add-harasser.py closemindedjerk

 Then, re-check to see that @closemindedjerk's tweets are now considered harassment:

     $ python frontends/add-harasser.py closemindedjerk --topic tweets

+Finally, go check the `creds.py` user's twitter account.
+@closemindedjerk should now be blocked.